sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

-Use the React hook [`useTemporarySetting`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/settings/temporary/useTemporarySetting.ts?L14:33) to get an up-to-date value of the setting and a function that can update the value, simlar to other hooks like `useState`.
+Use the React hook [`useTemporarySetting`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/web/src/settings/temporary/useTemporarySetting.ts?L14:33) to get an up-to-date value of the setting and a function that can update the value, similar to other hooks like `useState`.
 The value will be updated automatically if the user's authentication state changes or the setting is modified elsewhere in the application.